AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 ### 1.1 List of common component properties

+#### WORK IN PROGRESS - A LOT OF INFO FROM THIS SECTION IS STILL MISSING

 #### Shared by all components

 This is a list of properties that all components have: